 Elzie’s family gives back

 In November 2019, Elzie’s family raised over $780 for Children’s Minnesota and donated 50 tie blankets to the hospitals.
 However, they didn’t stop there.
-To continue giving back to Children’s Minnesota, Jordan and Jaare are hosting their first annual “Fore Children’s Minnesota Golf Tournament” this fall.
+To continue giving back to Children’s Minnesota, Jordan and Jaare are started the annual “Fore Children’s Minnesota Golf Tournament” in 2020.

 Elzie’s parents are forever grateful for the care they received at Children’s Minnesota.